Send the link below via email or IMCopy

 Foundation Executive Director

-The Launch Foundation hires its first Executive Director, Lincoln Arneal, in May.
-They extend his term to the end of 2016 with the position becoming full-time on Jan.
+The Launch Foundation hires its first Executive Director, Lincoln Arneal, in May 2015.
+They extend his term with the position becoming full-time on Jan.
 1, 2016.

 Launch adds a new member to its leadership team as Cohagen Wilkinson is named the first Communications Director, which will handle all internal and external communication of the organization.